FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 Let's start out simple.
 Using [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) Shaders we tell the GPU of your device to draw a circle in the most simple and naive way possible, as seen in [circle.fs](circle.fs) above: If the [`length()`](https://docs.gl/sl4/length) from the middle point is bigger than 1.0, we [`discard`](https://www.khronos.org/opengl/wiki/Fragment_Shader#Special_operations) the pixel.

+The circle looks very blocky at smaller resolutions.
+More painfully, there is strong "pixel crawling", an artifact that's very obvious when there is any kind of movement.
+As the circle moves, rows of pixels pop in and out of existence and the stair steps of the pixelation move along the side of the circle like beads with different speeds.

+At lower resolutions these artifacts come together to destroy the circular form.
+The combination of slow movement and low resolution causes one side's pixels to come into existence, before the other side's pixels disappear, causing a wobble.
+Axis-alignment with the pixel grid causes "plateaus" of pixels at every 90° and 45° position.
 ### Technical breakdown

 <blockquote class="reaction"><div class="reaction_text">Understanding the GPU code is not necessary to follow this article, but will help to grasp whats happening when we get to the analytical bits.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>

 4 vertices making up a quad are sent to the GPU in the vertex shader [circle.vs](circle.vs), where they are received as `attribute vec2 vtx`.
-The coordinates are of a unit quad, meaning the coordinates look like the following image.
+The coordinates are of a "unit quad", meaning the coordinates look like the following image.
 With [one famous exception](https://www.copetti.org/writings/consoles/sega-saturn/#segas-offering), all GPUs use triangles, so the quad is actually made up of two triangles.

 ![](unit.svg)

 The vertices are given to the fragment shader [circle.fs](circle.fs) via `varying vec2 uv`.
-The fragment shader is called per [fragment](https://www.khronos.org/opengl/wiki/Fragment) (here fragments are pixel-sized) and the `varying` is interpolated linearly with [perspective corrected](https://en.wikipedia.org/wiki/Texture_mapping#Affine_texture_mapping), [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system), giving us a `uv` coordinate per pixel from `-1` to `+1` with zero at the center.
+The fragment shader is called per [fragment](https://www.khronos.org/opengl/wiki/Fragment) (here fragments are pixel-sized) and the [`varying`](http://learnwebgl.brown37.net/12_shader_language/glsl_data_types.html#storage-qualifiers) is interpolated linearly with [perspective corrected](https://en.wikipedia.org/wiki/Texture_mapping#Affine_texture_mapping), [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system), giving us a `uv` coordinate per pixel from `-1` to `+1` with zero at the center.

 By performing the check `if (length(uv) < 1.0)` we draw our color for fragments inside the circle and reject fragments outside of it.
 What we are doing is known as "Alpha testing".
 Without diving too deeply and just to hint at what's to come, what we have created with `length(uv)` is the [signed distance field](https://en.wikipedia.org/wiki/Signed_distance_function#Applications) of a point.

 <blockquote class="reaction"><div class="reaction_text">Just to clarify, the circle isn't "drawn with geometry", which would have finite resolution of the shape, depending on how many vertices we use.
 It is "drawn by the shader".</div><img class="kiwi" src="/assets/kiwis/speak.svg"></blockquote>

 ## SSAA
 SSAA stands for [Super Sampling Anti-Aliasing](https://en.wikipedia.org/wiki/Supersampling).
 Render it bigger, downsample to be smaller.
-Implemented in mere seconds.
-Easy, right?
+Implemented in mere seconds. ***Easy***, right?
 <div class="toggleRes">
 	<div>
 	  <input type="radio" id="nativeSSAA" name="resSSAA" value="1" checked />